bergano65/azure-docs.ru-ru/articles/firewall/tutorial-hybrid-ps.md

 #Now create the default route

-#Create a table, with BGP route propagation disabled
+#Create a table, with BGP route propagation disabled.
+The property is now called "Virtual network gateway route propagation," but the API still refers to the parameter as "DisableBgpRoutePropagation."
 $routeTableSpokeDG = New-AzRouteTable `
   -Name 'UDR-DG' `
   -ResourceGroupName $RG1 `